neoPix/alma-demo-app/README.md

 - Replace the emojis with actual graphics.
 - Show the selected robot.
+- Use the action `duration` property to display a loader.
 - Add animations on the robots (when idle, working or moving to on other station).
 - Replace the copper style with a texture.
-- Target a 100% code coverage.
+- More tests, mostly to check every game rules.
 - Show the cost of each action in a tooltip.
 - Rethink the UI to be responsive.
 - Some of the styled components can be shared.